Kacy Catanzaro: Teaming with Kayden Carter (2020–2025)

 On the September 16 episode of NXT, Catanzaro teamed with Kayden Carter in a winning effort against Jessi Kamea and Xia Li.
-They participated in the 2021 Women's Dusty Rhodes Tag Team Classic tournament, defeating Mercedes Martinez and Toni Storm in the quarterfinals, but were beaten by Dakota Kai and Raquel González in the semifinals.
+They participated in the 2021 Women's Dusty Rhodes Tag Team Classic tournament, defeating Mercedes Martinez and Toni Storm in the quarterfinals, but were beaten by Dakota Kai and Raquel Rodriguez in the semifinals.
 They would then feud with Xia Li after constantly being attacked by her throughout the following weeks.
 Catanzaro lost to Li on the February 24 episode of NXT and got her leg injured afterwards.
 The next year, Catanzaro and Carter participated in the 2022 Women's Dusty Rhodes Tag Team Classic where they defeated Diamond Mine's Ivy Nile and Tatum Paxley in the first round, but lost to Kay Lee Ray and Io Shirai in the semifinals.
 On April 19, Catanzaro's ring name was changed to Katana Chance.
 Chance and Carter won the NXT Women's Tag Team Championship in a fatal four-way tag team elimination match, lastly eliminating Toxic Attraction (Gigi Dolin and Jacy Jayne), on the August 2 episode of NXT, marking Kacy's first professional wrestling championship.
 They defended their titles against Doudrop and Nikki A.S.H. at Worlds Collide, and against Nikkita Lyons and Zoey Stark on the October 25 and November 8 episodes of NXT.
 On January 8, 2023, Catanzaro and Carter became the longest reigning NXT Women's Tag Team Champions.
 On the January 24 episode of NXT, they retained against Alba Fyre and Sol Ruca.
-At NXT Vengeance Day, Chance and Carter lost the NXT Women's Tag Team Championship to Fallon Henley and Kiana James, ending the historic reign at 186 days.
+At NXT Vengeance Day, Chance and Carter lost the NXT Women's Tag Team Championship to Fallon Henley and Kiana James, ending their record-setting reign at 186 days.

+As part of the 2023 WWE Draft, Chance and Carter were drafted to the Raw brand.
+Chance and Carter made their main roster debut on the June 5 episode of Raw in a losing effort against the WWE Women's Tag Team Champions Ronda Rousey and Shayna Baszler.
+Almost six months later, they defeated Chelsea Green and Piper Niven for the titles, becoming the first women's tag team to have won the WWE and NXT Women's Tag Team Championships.
+Chance and Carter had their first successful title defense on the January 8, 2024, episode of Raw where they defeated Green and Niven in a rematch.
+On the January 26 episode of SmackDown, they lost the titles to Damage CTRL's The Kabuki Warriors (Asuka and Kairi Sane), ending their reign at 39 days.

+In February 2025, Chance and Carter were transferred to the SmackDown brand as part of the post-2024 WWE Draft transfer window.
+On May 2, Chance and Carter were released from WWE.

 Other media

 Catanzaro made her video game debut in the Banzai Pack DLC for WWE 2K22.
+She also appeared in WWE 2K23, WWE 2K24 and WWE 2K25 under her Katana Chance ring name.